VoidChips/exam-2050-problems/README.md

   If **useImage** is set to true, this property is still required to display the choices that can be selected.
   *key value pairs of string, integer/boolean/string*
 - **answer**:
   > The correct answer to the problem.
+If **type** is *"multiple response"* and there are no correct answers, use *null* or an empty array.
   + **"multiple choice"**: *string*
   + **"multiple response"**: *string[]*
   + **"free response"**: *string*

 **Example**: Create problem #20 for exam 3, which is a multiple choice question.
-1. Create problem20 directory in /exams/3
+1. Create *problem20* directory in */exams/3*
-2. Create description.json file in /exams/3/problem20.
+2. Create *description.json* file in */exams/3/problem20*.
-3. In description.json, add details.
-The answer is b, which is "choice 2".
+3. In *description.json*, add details.
+The correct choice is b, so the answer is "choice 2".
 ```
 {
     "exam": 3,